jean-pierreBoth/coreset/README.md

 an iterator on the data when needed.
 (Typically the structure could provide file Io to each data).
 An example is found for mnist data (Cf *module utils::mnistiter*).

-The implementation will do the buffering and parallelization.
+The implementation does the buffering and parallelization internally.
+The most synthetic interface is provided in the module *clustercore*, but coreset construction and bmor algorithm can be accessed sperately with corresponding modules.
+The distances are provided by the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).

 ## License